 - Check the relevancy of your landing page content to your ad.
 It’s of the utmost importance that your landing page content matches your ad text and the ad’s keywords.
 For example, if a user clicks an ad talking about high heels, don’t send them to a general shoe page, but instead to a specific page about the high heels offered.
 The more directly related the landing page is to the ad text, the better.

 - Don’t overwhelm the visitor with links.
 Provide the necessities, like a link to make an order, contact info, and a link to the homepage, but not much else.
 More possible exits from the landing page increase the likelihood of the user leaving.

 - Create a solid site architecture system.
-Use information architecture to design a site that enables you to create very detailed pages for specific AdWords ads further down in your site hierarchy.
+Use information architecture to design a site that enables you to create very detailed pages for specific Google ads further down in your site hierarchy.